Lesson 2: Explore the App Builder App

 exports.main = main

-What happens here, is that the action exposes a main function, which accepts a list of params from the client.
-It checks that required params for using the Campaign Standard SDK are present in this list, including the Authorization header for authentication against Adobe IMS.
+Here, the action exposes a main function, which accepts a list of parameters from the client.
+It checks that required parameters for using the Campaign Standard SDK are present in the list, including the Authorization header for authentication against Adobe IMS.

 An access token is retrieved to initiate the SDK client instance, which is then used to retrieve the list of customer profiles using the getAllProfiles() function.
-Finally the profiles are returned to the client.
-This whole execution is wrapped within a try-catch block, so that errors are handled appropriately.
+Finally, the profiles are returned to the client.
+The entire execution is wrapped within a try-catch block, so errors are handled appropriately.

-Beside a few auto-generated files that are useful for running your app on Adobe Experience Cloud (ExC) Shell, App.js is the extension point of your UI.
+Beside a few auto-generated files useful for running your app on Adobe Experience Cloud (ExC) Shell, App.js is the extension point of your UI.

-By default, it contains 3 pages: Home and About are just static pages showing listing reference docs, and ActionsForm lists all available backend actions, allows you to select the action to be invoke, and once you click on the "invoke" button, it shows the invocation results in the browser console.
+By default, it contains three pages: Home and About are just static pages listing reference docs; ActionsForm lists all available back-end actions, allows you to select which action to be invoke, and, when you click the "invoke" button, shows the invocation results in the browser console:

 <View gridArea='content' padding='size-200'>